groundhoggwp/holler-box/readme.txt

 = Where can I upgrade to Pro? =
 You can purchase a premium plan for access to support and our premium extensions & integrations on our [pricing page](https://www.hollerwp.com/pricing/).

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team helps validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.]( https://patchstack.com/database/vdp/9e5fb9de-b4ff-4c66-a60b-2d04c7cc641d )

 == Changelog ==

 = 2.3.9 (2025-05-12) =